pingcap/docs-tidb-operator/en/get-started.md

 </details>

-## Step 6: Destroy the TiDB cluster the Kubernetes cluster
+## Step 6: Destroy the TiDB cluster and the Kubernetes cluster

 After you've finished testing, you can destroy the TiDB cluster and the Kubernetes cluster.